RDBinns/webXray_Domain_Owner_List/README.md

 # Academic Citation

 This list was originally produced by Timothy Libert, if you are using it for academic research, please cite the most pertinent publication from his [Google Scholar page](https://scholar.google.com/citations?user=pR9YdCcAAAAJ&hl=en&oi=ao).

+# License

+The webXray Domain Owner List is FOSS and licensed under GPLv3, see LICENSE.md for details.